7 Essential Social Media Tips for Hostels

 3) Connect with guests

 This is the most important thing to do - social media is social.
-Invite your guests to connect with you.
-Ask them to like your pages, follow you and post on your channels by tagging your hostel.
+Invite your guests to connect with you!
+Ask them to like your pages, follow you and tag your hostel when they post.
 When people like your posts on Facebook, invite them to like your page.
 Anytime someone mentions your hostel, ‘like’ what they post and comment.
+Respond to all reviews, and all Instagram comments.
 Being connected, transparent and responsive on your channels is how you manage your online reputation.
 The same way you ask your guests to review your hostel on Trip Advisor, ask them to like your Facebook page, follow you on Twitter and tag you in their photos on Instagram.
-By keeping connections with past guests, you build a following that attracts new followers: people follow what is already popular.
+By keeping connections with past guests, you build a following that attracts new followers.
+People follow what is already popular.
 Having engaged followers that post about their experiences with your hostel gives potential guests a human storyline to relate to.

 4) Connect with local businesses and attractions